-Looking for a new range for your kitchen is not an everyday thing but it's likely you'll make this decision once or twice.
+Looking for a new slide-in range for your kitchen is not an everyday thing but it's likely you'll make this decision once or twice.
 If you've started researching, you'll quickly realize how many brands, features, and options there are to consider.
 The best advice we've heard is to start by thinking about what you prepare in the kitchen that brings you the most joy.
 Then, what do you do for a quick weeknight meal and how can this appliance make those two things happen?
 The next step is deciding whether you'd like a slide-in or freestanding range.

 Although both offer the same features, capabilities, and cooking power, there's really no equal to the visual beauty of a slide-in range.
 The slide-in range is designed to slide-in to your cabinets for a low-profile, built-in look.
 Controls are placed in the front so there's no back panel to reach over hot, steaming pans to access.
 Without the back panel, the backsplash can steal the show.